pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/certificates/lets_encrypt.markdown

 <div class='note'>

 If you're running the 'standard' setup on a Raspberry Pi the chances are you just logged in as the 'pi' user.
 If not, you may have logged in as the Open Peer Power user.
 There are commands below that require the Open Peer Power user to be on the `sudoers` list.
 If you are not using the 'standard' Pi setup it is presumed you will know how to get your Open Peer Power user on the `sudoers` list before continuing.
-If you are running the 'standard' Pi setup, from your 'pi' user issue the following command (where `homeassistant` is the Open Peer Power user):
+If you are running the 'standard' Pi setup, from your 'pi' user issue the following command (where `openpeerpower` is the Open Peer Power user):

 {% highlight bash %}
-sudo adduser homeassistant sudo
+sudo adduser openpeerpower sudo
 {% endhighlight %}

 </div>

-If you did not already log in as the user that currently runs Open Peer Power, change to that user (usually `homeassistant` or `hass` - you may have used a command similar to this in the past):
+If you did not already log in as the user that currently runs Open Peer Power, change to that user (usually `openpeerpower` or `hass` - you may have used a command similar to this in the past):

 {% highlight bash %}
-sudo -u homeassistant -H -s
+sudo -u openpeerpower -H -s
 {% endhighlight %}

 Make sure you are in the home directory for the Open Peer Power user: